adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_HOOKS_README.md

     doOperaton = () =>{
            setVar(prevVarName => { prevVarName + 1 } );
          useEffect( () => {
-               // code which is requred to execute after every update of component document.title = `${varName}`
+               // code which is requred to execute after every update of varName var
+               document.title = `${varName}`
              }
         ,[varName]) // if their is change in varName value then only executed the effect